 Librarians

 As defined in the Agreement on Conditions of Appointment for Librarians, ‘librarian’ means a person appointed by the Board of Governors of the University of British Columbia as a librarian or an archivist.
-Each librarian and archivist is classified as a General Librarian or Administrative Librarian.
+Each librarian and archivist is classified as a General Librarian, while some, as in Departments may have limited term appointments as Head.

 Types of Appointment

-There are main two types of appointment: a term appointment or a confirmed appointment.
-The term of every appointment and the termination date should be clearly stated on the appointment notice.
+There are two types of appointment: a term appointment or a confirmed appointment.
+The type, term and the termination date of every appointment should be clearly stated on the appointment letter.

 Term Appointments